Yonle/nwjs-hooks/README.md

 Extract the downloaded archive.

-Copy the JavaScript hook files into the web directory of your NW.js application.
+Copy the JavaScript files into the web directory of your NW.js application.

 For example, if the application has this structure: